 Our university geography programme accreditation scheme offers recognition of undergraduate and integrated Masters degree programmes.

-The Accreditation Review Panel will normally have a minimum of four and maximum of eight members, invited from:
+The Accreditation Review Panel normally has a minimum of four and maximum of eight members, invited from:

 Geographers who hold teaching and learning leadership positions at a senior level in Higher Education